an0rak-dev/an0rak-dev/README.md

 Welcome to my GitHub profile !
 My name is Sylvain and I'm a French developer.

-🌞 I'm currently working as a Cloud Architect at [Sfeir](https://sfeir.com/en) and I'm more speciliazed in SRE and application's resiliency.
+🌞 I'm currently working as a Cloud Engineer at [Artifakt](https://www.artifakt.com) and I'm more speciliazed in Lowlevel development and application's resiliency.
 In my day-to-day work, I also try to put again the user in the center of each apps, by pushing the KISS principle, and the high availability of applications.

 🌛 By night (and weekends), I'm still a French developer, but I become a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can.